Chair No. 9 - Ellen Mattson

 Author.

-Ellen Mattson was born in Uddevalla in western Sweden in 1962 and still lives in the area.
-She studied literary theory and languages, and piano at the Vadstena adult education college music department.
-She is also a certified librarian but is currently a full-time author and critic.
-Mattson has contributed literary criticism to several Swedish newspapers: Göteborgs-Tidningen, Bohusläningen, Svenska Dagbladet and Göteborgs-Posten.
-She has also been a columnist for Göteborgs-Posten and has written reviews for the Swedish Arts Council and the Swedish Authors’ Fund.
+Ellen Mattson was born in Uddevalla in 1962 and still lives in the area.
+She has studied languages and literature, and piano at the Vadstena Adult Education Centre.
+Though a certified librarian, she currently works as a full-time author and critic.
+Mattson has written literary criticism for the Swedish newspapers Göteborgs-Tidningen, Bohusläningen, Svenska Dagbladet and Göteborgs-Posten, for whom she has also worked as a columnist.
+She has also written reviews for the Swedish Arts Council and the Swedish Authors’ Fund.

-Several of Mattson’s books source themes from the past and are frequently populated by historical figures.
-Her novel Vinterträdet (“The winter tree”, 2012), for example, portrays Greta Garbo’s life in her film-star heyday seen through the eyes of her secretary.
-Mattson thus accomplishes a double portrait of two prodigiously active people in the early days of movies.
-Her novel Snow (2001) describes the period following the Swedish army’s retreat from Norway consequent on the death of King Charles XII.
-Her latest novel, Tornet och fåglarna (“The tower and the birds”, 2017), is about Commander Henrich Danckwardt and the loss of the fort at Marstrand to the Danes in the harsh war year of 1719.
+Several of Mattson’s books take their themes from the past, and they are often populated by historical figures.
+One example is the novel Vinterträdet (The Winter Tree, 2012), in which Greta Garbo’s life in her film-star heyday is portrayed through the eyes of her secretary.
+Mattson thereby creates a double portrait of two highly active figures in the early days of film.
+Her novel Snö (2001; Snow, 2005) describes the period following the retreat of the Swedish army from Norway upon the death of Charles XII, while Tornet och fåglarna (The Tower and the Birds, 2017) is about Commander Henrich Danckwardt and the loss of the Marstrand fortress during the harsh war year of 1719.
+In Den svarta månens år (The Year of the Black Moon), which was nominated for the 2022 August Prize, a man searches for something that has been lost in a world that is often governed by the absurd logic of dreams.
+Her latest novel, Konsten att försvinna (The Art of Disappearing, 2025), is a terse and condensed depiction of friendship and its trials.